sagemathinc/sbir2015/description.md

-synchronization problem for computational documents is challenging and SMC demonstrates that it can be solved (of course, building on our implementation of the same algorithm as Google Docs uses).
+synchronization problem for computational documents is challenging and SMC demonstrates that it can be solved (of course, building on our implementation of similar algorithms that are used in Google Docs).
 We envision our interactive problems as being a special type of computational document with realtime sync.